Peritoneal Mesothelioma

 Here are some inspiring peritoneal mesothelioma survivor stories:

-• Julie was diagnosed with peritoneal mesothelioma in 2006 at the age of 35.
+• Julie Gundlach was diagnosed with peritoneal mesothelioma in 2006 at the age of 35.
 She was told she would likely not survive for more than a year, but thanks to aggressive treatments she is still alive today — almost 20 years later.
 Julie continues to thrive with her family as her cancer is now stable.

-• Mary Jane survived peritoneal mesothelioma for 15 years, and doctors declared her cancer-free thanks to chemotherapy and surgery.
+• Mary Jane Williams lived for 15 years following her peritoneal mesothelioma diagnosis.
+Doctors declared her cancer-free thanks to chemotherapy and surgery.

 Compensation Options for Peritoneal Mesothelioma Patients